-A vaginal septum is a condition that describes when a partition forms in the vagina, separating it into two parts.
-The septum may run either vertically or horizontally.
+A vaginal septum happens when a partition of tissue separates the vagina into two parts.
+It may run either vertically or horizontally.
+The effects may become noticeable when menstruation starts.
+Some people may need surgery.

 A vaginal septum refers to a congenital condition where the female reproductive system does not fully develop.
 A septum describes a partition, meaning that a vaginal septum denotes a dividing wall of tissue in the vagina that is not visible externally.